timsat/picomparator/README.md

 optional arguments:
   -h, --help  show this help message and exit
 ```
-`reportfile` parameter should contain filenames related to `afterdir/convertedPdfFiles` or `beforedir/convertedPdfFile`, so please set the parameters correctly, for example like this:
+`reportfile` should contain filenames related to `<afterdir>/convertedPdfFiles` or `<beforedir>/convertedPdfFile`, so please set the parameters correctly, for example like this:
 ```
-./picomparator 10.0.0.0001 10.0.0.0002 differences.csv
+python picomparator 10.0.0.0001 10.0.0.0002 differences.csv
 ```